 3.1.1 The Mayor will launch the Workforce Integration Network (WIN).
-This will address the underrepresentation of BAME groups in London's workforce through a partnership of employers and peer ambassadors.
+This will address underrepresentation in London's workforce through a partnership of employers and peer ambassadors, starting with a focus on young black men.
 It will make sure that London's businesses can access the best talent across the city.

-3.1.2 Leading by example, the Mayor will recruit and retain a workforce that better reflects London's diversity across City Hall and the Greater London Authority group, including at
+3.1.2 Leading by example, the Mayor has made clear that City Hall and the Greater London Authority (GLA) group will recruit and retain a workforce that better reflects

-104 GLA (forthcoming).
+&lt;sup>100 GLA (forthcoming).
 London Identities Research.

-105 GLA analysis of the Annual Population Survey.
+&lt;sup>101 GLA analysis of the Annual Population Survey.
 Data combined over three years, 2014 to 2017.
 Comparison of groups by age, ethnicity and gender shows that young black men have the highest unemployment rate along with Bangladeshi young men.
 Other groups with high unemployment rates include young mixed ethnicity men and women.
 The analysis also shows that young people in general - across ethnicity and gender - have higher unemployment rates than their older counterparts.

-senior levels.
+London's diversity, including at senior levels.
 He will publish data on the pay gap affecting women and BAME employees.
 To narrow these gaps and inequalities, the Mayor is implementing a range of new initiatives.
-These include: 'no name' application forms; training senior managers to ensure recruitment processes are as fair as possible; and offering mentoring, career-support programmes and sponsorship to aid career progression106.
+These include: 'no name' application forms; training senior managers to ensure recruitment processes are as fair as possible; and offering mentoring, career-support programmes and sponsorship to aid career progression.
 The Mayor will identify opportunities to encourage City Hall's suppliers to employ a workforce that is representative of London's diverse population and provide services that are inclusive.
-City Hall will seek to work with organisations with a good track record of promoting equality and diversity107.
+City Hall will seek to work with organisations with a good track record of promoting equality and diversity.